Just the facts, ma'am.

 The 1900 census shows Isaac and Hester Reed (Minnie's mother and step-father) living in Stoddard County, Missouri.
-They had four children together, and their youngest daughter (my husband's grandmother) was 8 years old.
+They had four children together, and their youngest daughter Hester Reed (my husband's grandmother) was 8 years old.
 An 8-year-old granddaughter, Mabel Cooley, and two of Hester's children from her first marriage, William Wood (21 years old) and Louise Wood Adams (a 23-year-old widow), were also living with the Reeds.
 Mabel Cooley was Minnie Floretta Wood's daughter.

 At the time of the 1905 Wisconsin census, our Minnie ("Florence" McBain) was living with her husband John H. McBain (nickname: "Bert") and her daughter Mable Cooley in Vernon County, Wisconsin.

-I did not locate Minnie in the 1910 census, John McBain was recorded in Rockford, Illinois.
-He was divorced and living with his daughter Violet from his first marriage.
+I did not locate Minnie in the 1910 census.
+Her latest husband John McBain was recorded in Rockford, Illinois.
+He had divorced Minnie and was living with his daughter Violet from his first marriage and her husband.

-Mabel Cooley (17 years old) and her daughter Christina were also living with her step-sister Violet and her husband.
+Mabel Cooley (Minnie's daughter, now 17 years old) and her little daughter Christina were also living with John McBain's daughter Violet and her husband.
 (Violet and Mabel were step-sisters.)
-Mabel had married John McBain's nephew, Duncan Walter McBain , who was recorded in the 1910 census as working in Stephenson, Illinois, and living in a boarding house there.
+Mabel had married John McBain's nephew, Duncan Walter McBain.
+Duncan was recorded in the 1910 census as working in Stephenson, Illinois, and living in a boarding house there.

 Meanwhile in the 1920 census, Minnie (married) was living in Rockford, Illinois, with her half-brother Charles Reed, her mother Hester, her daughter Mabel McBain (now divorced), and Mabel's five children (Christine McBain, 12; Lillian McBain, 8; Orville McBain, 6; Glen McBain, 4, and Birdie McBain, 11 months).